NCAR/wrf_hydro_training/lessons/Exp1_warm_vs_cold_start.md

 ggplot(data = merged, aes(x = x, y = y)) +
   geom_raster(aes(fill = soilM)) + facet_grid(soilColumn~run)
   ```
   As you would see in this plot, for the cold start the soil is almost dry while for the warm start run, there is considerable amount of water in soil.
-As a result they have different response to the rainfall event and in the cold start run, since the soil is dry, it has a higher capacity to store water and therefore it does not run off.
+As a result they have different response to the rainfall event and in the cold start run.
+Since the soil is dry, it has a higher capacity to store water and therefore it does not run off.
 This experiments is just to emphasize on the impact of a spin up for any simulation, here WRF-Hydro simulations.